 You’ve got a solid black aluminum handle, which is great because it is lightweight, strong, feels sturdier, and has decent corrosion resistance.
 The smooth finish on the handle will not cause any damages to your pocket.

-The Godson is completely configured for left-handed users with its push-button automatic opening system.
+The Godson is one of the best automatic knives completely configured for left-handed users with its push-button automatic opening system.

 What I don’t like about the Godson, however, is the small cutting edge, which may not be a great choice for tougher applications.